Science Together 2024–2025

 Project: Building a Sustainable Life

-The team want to create a series of six sessions for adult learners that help them develop their speaking and listening skills, envision what a sustainable life in Oxford means to them and develop a plan of action to help them achieve their goals.
+The team created a series of six sessions for adult learners that help them develop their speaking and listening skills, to envision what a sustainable life in Oxford means to them and to develop a plan of action to help them achieve their goals.
+The course included a visit to Waste2Taste in Oxford.

 What they do: Use dance classes, workshops and outreach programmes to develop skills, build confidence and improve the well-being of young people.
 Create performances to empower excluded voices and explore social issues.